myresearch-ai/CarND-Capstone/README.md

 **Fig 1**: Integrated system

-ROS Node - (Traffic Light Detection Node)
+ROS Node: Traffic Light Detection Node
 ---

 This node takes in data from the ```/image_color```, ```/current_pose```, and ```/base_waypoints``` topics and publishes the locations to stop for red traffic lights to the ```/traffic_waypoint``` topic.